devslopes/dwa-templates/coding-team-templates/coding-question.md

 - ❌ Bad: Empty (no answer)
 - ❌ Bad: No
 - ❌ Bad: Yes (single word with no context)
-- ✅ Good: Yes.
+- ✅ Great: Yes.
 I read through the "Anchor" element documentation page at MDN: [https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a)

 > [ Did you try prompting google?
 What did you find out?
 (Provide links to pages you found in google that include the ways to solve your problem) ]